 If you are creating a new version of your API, you are likely seeing a big shift in consumption, or changing the functionality of the software your API is built upon.
 Yet, smaller bug fixes might not require versioning seeing as the general goal is to keep an API version as stable as possible, while avoiding any breaking changes for consumers.

-If done haphazardly, API versioning can have disastrous effects on downstream products and services.
-So, why even bother?
 Like any other technology, APIs are interconnected and rely upon various systems, software, and databases to function.
 As the technology landscape continues to drastically shift, APIs must adapt their requirements, documentation, consumption protocols, and structure in order to keep up.

 It is only in rare circumstances that an API will not require versioning.
 Most APIs outgrow their original scope, or require bug fixes.
 Although, a well-planned API could reliably function without intervention for many years, if the planning team had accurately forecast all competing variables.

 Versioning Is Important in the LifecycleVersioning is an important part of the API lifecycle.
 But do you know everything there is to know about creating, controlling, and consuming APIs?
-Explore the hub and become an expert today.👉 API LIFECYCLE HUB
+Explore the hubs and become an expert today.👉 API LIFECYCLE HUB

 👉 API LIFECYCLE HUB

 Your universal resource identifier (URI) acts as the parent path for your URL.
 Or more simply, if your URL were a page in a book, your URI is the book itself.
 URI path versioning is Akana’s preferred method, and the industry gold standard.
 This approach is common among many of the leading technology players who have built their businesses around APIs.
-We’re talking Facebook, Airbnb, Twitter, the whole lot of them.
+We’re talking Facebook, Airbnb, Twitter/X, the whole lot of them.

 If you are making a breaking change to your API, meaning any change that could break a client’s application, it is important that your API consumers know the change is being made.
 This patch is typically reserved for bug fixes.
 Here are two common scenarios.